-How Long Can Weed Show Up in a Piss Test?
+How Long Can Weed Show Up in a Drug Test?

-A study on some of the world's heaviest smokers may give us a hint.
+A study on some of the world's heaviest smokers may give us a better understanding of how long marijuana can be detected in urine samples.

 J. Danielle Wehunt/Stocksy